SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Mosè Giordano, Valentin Churavy, and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
+We acknowledge contributions from David Meyer, Mosè Giordano, Valentin Churavy, and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
 MK acknowledges funding from the National Science Foundation (Chris please add).